 Without MEC, individuals can still participate in a QSEHRA, but they must report reimbursements as taxable income.

 What if I miss open enrollment?

-Individuals who miss 2018 open enrollment must wait until 2019 open enrollment to purchase an individual health insurance policy with MEC.
+Those who miss 2019 open enrollment will need to wait until 2020 open enrollment to purchase an individual health insurance policy with MEC.

 The only other way to purchase a policy is to trigger a special enrollment period by experiencing a qualifying life event.
 You can read more about that here.

-For these reasons, it's vital that all those who want to have coverage under an individual policy with MEC in 2018 purchase a policy as soon as possible.
+Because of these requirements, it's vital that anyone who wants to have coverage under an individual policy with MEC in 2019 purchase a policy during this window.